-What is the Commonly used Conductor Materials for Electrical Energy Transmission Line Network?
+What is the Commonly Used Conductor Materials for Electrical Energy Transmission Line Network?

-The conductor is one of the important items as most of the capital outlay is invested for it.
+The conductor is one of the important items as most of the capital outlay is invested in it.
 Therefore, the proper choice of material and size of the conductor is of considerable importance.
-The conductor material used for transmission and distribution of electric power should have the following properties :
+The conductor material used for the transmission and distribution of electric power should have the following properties :

 - high electrical conductivity.